talum/one-page-v3/src/blog/2020-01-29-surviving-software-engineering-interviews.md

 fine.
 Flash forward to the onsite, and suddenly three managers come in one after the other and want me to whiteboard algorithm-like problems.

 The first question I should have been able to do.
-It involved splitting an array into chunks.
+It was to split an array into chunks of a given size.
 A couple things went wrong, though.
-First, I was confused that there was going to be whiteboarding at all.
-Second, I chose to do it in JavaScript to get practice for myself.
+First, I was confused and shocked that there was going to be whiteboarding at all.
+Second, I chose to do it in JavaScript to practice (another interview I was preparing for was going to be entirely in JavaScript).
 And third, the whiteboard markers were almost out of ink.
-So, that was not great.
 Plus the interviewer kept trying to rush me and stood very confrontationally a few feet away from me by the board.
+So, overall that was not great.

-**So, pro tip: Bring your own set of whiteboard markers.**
+**Pro tip: Bring your own set of whiteboard markers.**

-In the next question, another manager gave me a question about calculating the median of numbers coming from a stream.
-I asked some follow-up questions and then wrote a really naive solution on the board.
+In the next question, another manager gave me a question about calculating the median of a stream of numbers.
+Medians and streams are the stuff of my nightmares.
+I asked some follow-up questions and then wrote a really naive solution on the board that sorted an array of numbers after each addition.
 She asked me about the runtime, and then she asked me if there was a better solution.
-Of course there was, but I didn't know what it was.
-Turns out, the optimal solution involved using heaps.
+Of course there was!
+But I didn't know what it was.
+Turns out, the optimal solution leveraged heaps.
 Great.

 The final question was to build spellcheck, which sounds intimidating, but I broke it down and built really naive solutions and then built on them.